LumitoLuma/docs/images/README.md

 Lumito's images (favicons, images, etc...) to use them on the website.

-Currently my images are mainly hosted on [images.lumito.net](https://images.lumito.net).
+Currently my images are mainly hosted at [images.lumito.net](https://images.lumito.net).